propertywindow/client/README.md

 * Go to project root in your console

-* If you don't have a composer.json in your project yet, run:
+* If you don't have a composer.json in your project yet:
 ```bash
 $ composer init
 ```